Sweatr

 • [ ] Done one heat rehearsal at marathon pace in race kit

-• [ ] Written final hydration/fueling plan on the back of race bib or wrist
+• [ ] Written final hydration/fueling plan on race bib or wrist

 • [ ] Have a contingency for sloshing, GI distress, and cramping